Cloudtemplar2615/MobDev_Assignment2/README.md

 - fix add product section in order to keep labels on the left and user input on the right for example NAME: (User input)

+To do at the end
+- Fix code and clean up
+- comments on each function
+- and finally testing to ensure everything works as it should every button must be tested

 Created By Fredrich Tan - 101318950